stouffer/EvoGeoModules/manuscript/manuscript.md

-so important that the existence of a species has been inferred by the fact that another species bore traits that matched no other known species: @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based on the phenology of local plant *Angraecum sesquipedale*.
-In addition, interactions, and the emergent structures they define, are distributed in similar ways across communities at both large or small scales [@jord03].
+so important that the existence of a species has been inferred by the fact that another species bore traits that matched no other known species: @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based solely on the phenology of local plant *Angraecum sesquipedale*.
+In addition, interactions and the emergent structures they define are distributed in similar ways across communities at both large or small scales [@jord03].
 Together, these observations suggest that much ecological structure could be the end result of (co)evolutionary dynamics between species [@eklo11; @stou12].
 Unfortunately,